pipa/hapi-madero/README.md

 Whether you want madero to handle `uncaughtException` or `unhandledRejection`.
 Defaults to `true`

 #### `timestampKey` - String
 In case you need to specify the timestamp key for the events, you can change it here.
-Defaults to `timestamp`
+Defaults to `@timestamp`

 #### `unixStamp` - Boolean
-By default, each event timestamp is set to a unix stamp of 13 numbers, changing this to false will change it to a ISO string: `YYYY-MM-DDTHH:mm:ss.sssZ`
+By default, each event timestamp is set to a ISO string: `YYYY-MM-DDTHH:mm:ss.sssZ`, changing this to `true` will change to a unix stamp of 13 numbers.

 ## Plugin Methods